 Statistic/Field Description Subscription Details Feature Lists available features, such as analytic options, threat detection, and the file sandbox.
 Purchased Status Indicates if a feature has been purchased.
 Expiration Date If a feature has been purchased, displays the expiration date of the subscription.
 More Detail Subscription key Displays the subscription key.
-See Entering your subscription key, page 15.
+See Entering your subscription key.
 Last successful subscription download time Displays the time of the last successful validation of the subscription key.
 The check is made once a day.
 Connection status Displays the Content Gateway connection status to Policy Server, Policy Broker, and Filtering Service.
 Registration status Displays the Content Gateway registration status with the Forensics Repository.
 Scanning Data Files Engine Name Displays the name of each scanning engine.
 Engine Version Displays the version number of the scanning engine.
 Data File Version Displays the version number of the data file currently in use by the scanning engine.
 Last update Displays the time and date when Content Gateway last successfully loaded that analytics data files, settings, and policies.
 Last time Content Gateway loaded data Displays the time and date when Content Gateway last successfully loaded databases, settings, and policies.
 Last time Content Gateway checked for updates Displays the time and date when Content Gateway last successfully communicated with the download server to check for data file updates.
 Node Details Node Name of the Content Gateway node or cluster.
 On/Off Indicates if the proxy and manager services are running.
 Objects Served The total number of objects served by the node.
 Ops/Sec The number of operations per second processed by the node.
-Hit Rate The percentage of HTTP requests served from the cache, averaged over the past 10 seconds.

 Statistic/Field Description Throughput (Mbit/sec) The number of megabits per second passing through the node (and cluster).
 The proxy updates the throughput statistic after it transfers an entire object.
 For larger files, the byte count increases sharply at the end of a transfer.
-The complete number of bytes transferred is attributed to the last 10-second interval, although it can take several minutes to transfer the object.
+The complete number of bytes transferred is attributed to the last 10- second interval, although it can take several minutes to transfer the object.
 This transient inaccuracy is more noticeable with a light load.
-HTTP Hit (ms) The amount of time it takes for an HTTP object that is fresh in the cache to be served to the client.
-HTTP Miss (ms) The amount of time it takes for an HTTP object that is not in the cache or is stale to be served to the client.
-More Detail cache hit rate The percentage of HTTP requests served from the cache, averaged over the past 10 seconds.
-This value is refreshed every 10 seconds. errors The percentage of requests that end in early hangups. aborts The percentage of aborted requests. active clients The current number of open client connections. active servers The current number of open origin server connections. node IP address The IP address assigned to the node.
-If virtual IP addressing is enabled, several virtual IP addresses could be assigned to this node. cache free space The amount of free space in the cache.
+More Detail errors The percentage of requests that end in early hangups. aborts The percentage of aborted requests. active clients The current number of open client connections. active servers The current number of open origin server connections. node IP address The IP address assigned to the node.
+If virtual IP addressing is enabled, several virtual IP addresses could be assigned to this node.
 HostDB hit rate The ratio of host database hits to total host database lookups, averaged over a 10-second period.